jepuli124/CaptSolarSpagettiBotti/MODELS.md

 # Command

 The bot sends command models as a response to server game tick events.
-Each command model has an `actionType` field and a `payload` field containing action type specific data.
+Each command model has an `action_type` field and a `payload` field containing action type specific data.

 ```python